 In some countries, women are expected to cover themselves from head to toe.
 In others, bikini bottoms are plenty sufficient.
 In some places, baskets are carried in the arms.
 In others, they are placed on the head.
 Cultural norms are the standards we live by.
 They are the shared expectations and … [Read more...] about Cultural Norms: Do they Matter?

 Indecisiveness is bad.
 Indecisive politicians are a bunch of wishy-washy flip-floppers.
 Decisive entrepreneurs grow great businesses (or at least fail spectacularly while trying).
 If a decision is a commitment to a course of action, then “indecision” is a failure to commit.
 Indecisiveness … [Read more...] about Do You Struggle with Indecisiveness?
 Maybe it’s in Your Culture

-A recent study confirmed honor and respect as fundamental cultural values among Afghans, yet found subtle differences in interpretation of honor across groups and situations.
-Also, the conceptions of honor and respect as held among Afghans do not necessarily correspond with neighboring American … [Read more...] about Honor among Afghans
+Honor and respect are fundamental Afghan values.
+Yet, a recent study found subtle differences in how Afghans in different groups and situations interpret honor.
+Also, the conceptions of honor and respect as held among Afghans do not necessarily correspond with neighboring American concepts.
+The … [Read more...] about Afghan Values of Honor and Respect